DM66 – V0.2 – Documentation and assembly guide

 Description

-The Mix output combines the 5 voices.
+The Mix output combines all 5 voices.

 The voices have an amplitude of about 4Vpp.